 The COVID-19 pandemic has been significantly impacting the construction industry: construction site have shut down, the supply chains were disrupted, and construction staff have to work from home… the challenges are from all angles.
 It has forced the AEC companies to rethink the way they work and seek for emergent technologies that help them steer out of the crisis and maintain a competitive position onward.

-In this trying times, the industry has seen many innovation and use cases of digital technologies onsite and offsite.
+In these trying times, the industry has seen many innovations and use cases of digital technologies onsite and offsite.
 Collaboration platforms have been widely used among project teams for instant communication and data sharing no matter where they are.
 IoT and sensors technologies have been adopted in the jobsite to monitor workflow and ensure social distancing.
-BIM-based collaboration, digital workflow management, real-time progress tracking, onsite mobile apps and more have been bringing into the construction processes to keep the business running.
+BIM-based collaboration, digital workflow management, real-time progress tracking, onsite mobile apps, and more have been brought into the construction processes to keep the business running.
 Technologies that the industry is slow to accept and use, have been become an integrated part of the industry.
 Increasing numbers of companies are recognizing the importance of digitization and how it can transform the industry for the better.

 How digital tech can help construction companies emerge stronger

-An integrated cloud platform, like MTWO Complete Construction Cloud can help construction company connect all people, processes and data in one place, facilitating real-time collaboration, streamlining workflow and increasing productivity.
-With a centralized data base and functionalities covering project lifecycle on the cloud, such platform can help construction companies manage enterprise wide projects from project planning, to construction and operations while connecting every role and stakeholder on one single cloud platform.
+An integrated cloud platform, like MTWO Complete Construction Cloud can help construction companies connect all people, processes, and data in one place, facilitating real-time collaboration, streamlining workflow, and increasing productivity.
+With a centralized database and functionalities covering project lifecycle on the cloud, such a platform can help construction companies manage enterprise-wide projects from project planning to construction and operations while connecting every role and stakeholder on one single cloud platform.

 Using 5D BIM technology – adding schedule and cost data to a three-dimensional model, can intergrade the design phase with the rest of the value chain, get stakeholders’ early involvement in the early stage to make decisions, and optimize project planning and execution, as a result, materially mitigating risk, improving coordination and improving efficiency.

-5D BIM technology offers a new way for integral management of projects through planning, biding, construction and operation & maintenance.
-In planning phase, 5D simulation helps to simulate and compare different scenarios to choose the optimal plan for construction.
-In the construction phase, actual project progress, procurement schedule and quality information are real-time updated from the field and connected to BIM models for visualized and efficient project monitoring.
-All data complemented to the BIM models from planning and building phase can be easily transferred to the operation phase, forming the basis for permanently and securely properties, buildings and facilities management.
+5D BIM technology offers a new way for the integral management of projects through planning, bidding, construction, and operation & maintenance.
+In the planning phase, 5D simulation helps to simulate and compare different scenarios to choose the optimal plan for construction.
+In the construction phase, actual project progress, procurement schedule, and quality information are real-time updated from the field and connected to BIM models for visualized and efficient project monitoring.
+All data complemented to the BIM models from the planning and building phase can be easily transferred to the operation phase, forming the basis for permanently and securely properties, buildings, and facilities management.

-Deploying a cloud based integrated platform with business intelligence capability enterprise-wide, construction company will have a centralized data hub collecting all the structured data along project lifecycle, allowing project team to access latest project data in real-time, share data seamlessly and collaborate under one single source of truth.
+Deploying a cloud-based integrated platform with business intelligence capability enterprise-wide, the construction company will have a centralized data hub collecting all the structured data along the project lifecycle, allowing the project team to access the latest project data in real-time, share data seamlessly and collaborate under one single source of truth.
 The cumulative data of historical projects can be intuitively utilized to establish better processes for future projects as well.

 The changing environment has made digital technology no longer a “nice to have” for AEC companies.
-It is a “must have” to tackle the challenges and maintain competitive edge in the rising digital economy.
+It is a “must-have” to tackle the challenges and maintain a competitive edge in the rising digital economy.
 Contact our expert today to explore how RIB’s digital solutions can help your construction business.